 N.7 New open spaces should be designed so that they are multi-functional so that they encourage people to visit the spaces for a range of activities and therefore be suitable for meeting the activity needs of all groups within the community.
-For example, designing spaces so that they can be used for sport and informal recreation, designing Sustainable

-Drainage Systems SuDS so that they attract people to visit them as a destination and are supported by footpaths and seating.

-N.8 Open spaces should be designed to integrate with existing and proposed active travel routes so that open spaces along the routes can be used for physical activity while people are travelling to their destination and to encourage walking/cycling to the open space for leisure purposes.

-N.9 Where appropriate, open space should have waymarked routes e.g. circular walking/running routes with distance markers.
+For example, designing spaces so that they can be used for sport and informal recreation, designing Sustainable Drainage Systems SuDS so that they attract people to visit them as a destination and are supported Commented [LC20]: Check this is abbreviated further up by footpaths/seating; N.8 Open spaces should be designed to integrate with existing and proposed active travel routes so that open spaces along the routes can be used for physical activity while people are travelling to their destination and to encourage walking/cycling to the open space for leisure purposes; N.9 Where appropriate, open space should have waymarked routes e.g. circular walking/running routes with distance markers.
+Commented [ST21]: Comment ID - DESIGN 027